adncllng/vmock/src/pages/blog/en/pavillon.md

   Artist-in-Residence at Maison des Artistes (Winnipeg, MA) for community-based creation.
 ---
-In Winnipeg, eleven established and newly arrived Franco-Manitobans participated in a series of workshops that were developed and facilitated by Veronica Mockler in collaboration with pedagogue Yves Amyot from Centre Turbine (Montreal, QC).
-Mockler was invited as an Artist-in-Residence at the Maison des Artistes to conduct research-creation with members of the French speaking community of Winnipeg.
+In Winnipeg, eleven established and newly arrived Franco-Manitobans participated in a series of workshops that were developed and facilitated by Veronica Mockler in collaboration with pedagogue Yves Amyot from *Centre Turbine* (Montreal, QC).
+Mockler was invited as an Artist-in-Residence at the Maison des Artistes to conduct a series of workshops with members of the French speaking community of Winnipeg.
 During her workshops, participants interacted with one another about their personal experience and identity as francophones.
-Looking at "la francophonie" through the lens of conflict, de/colonialism, migration, family and culture, Mockler collected different types of audio-visual and performative content that features the life-chapters and convictions of each participant.
+Looking at 'la francophonie' through the lens of conflict, de/colonialism, migration, family and culture, Mockler collected different types of audio-visual and performative content that features the life-chapters and convictions of each participant.

-Mockler is invited to go back to Winnipeg's Maison de Artistes in December 2019 to present "Pavillon", a portion of the body of work she produced with participants during her residency.
+Mockler is invited to go back to Winnipeg's Maison de Artistes in December 2019 to present her work entitled **Pavillon**, which consists of a video articulation of the body of work she produced with participants during her residency.

+Opening: December 5, 2019 - 7PM.

-Opening: December 5, 2019.
-Discussion with participants and artist: December 7, 2019 (open to public).
+Première: December 5, 2019 - 5PM with Q&A with participants and artist (Open to media)

 ## The artist would like to thank Anass, Babs, Chantal, Chargache, Cédelynne, Danica, Joanne, Mike, Omar Tahar, Ousseni, and Youssef for their generosity, expertise and participation.

-The artist would also like to thank _Centre Turbine_ for organizing the community-based Artist-in-residence project.
-The artist would like to thank the _Conseil des Arts et des Lettres du Québec_, as well as _Accueil Francophone, Pluri-Elles, Secrétariat aux relations canadiennes_ & _Maison des artistes visuels francophones_ for their support in this initiative.
+The artist would also like to thank *Centre Turbine* for organizing the community-based Artist-in-residence project.
+The artist would like to thank the *Conseil des Arts et des Lettres du Québec*, as well as *Accueil Francophone, Pluri-Elles, Secrétariat aux relations canadiennes* & *Maison des artistes visuels francophones* for their support in this initiative.

 ![](/img/69086431_2811791285500940_1620093601428013056_o.jpg)